Once upon a time, there were many Flamencas. All of them had a kernel of narratio fabulosa truth in common.

 Both the manuscript and El Diario’s article end by returning to that courtly frame, closing it in this case with an authoritative older man who gets the last word.
 Closing down a book and its reading and the continuing active work of making sense of it; shutting out a younger outsider woman; excluding her from trobar, except as an object to be used to stimulate one’s own motive force and generate one’s own (pseudo-)creative output.

-There are many other stories of Flamenca that have yet to be written.
+There are many other versions of Flamenca and stories of Flamenca that have yet to be written.

 Stories of the manuscript’s writing (some is happening with work on Daude de Pradas) and its medieval reading and reception history; of the currently unknown (and perhaps unknowable) adventures that resulted in “our” “having” “one” manuscript.